Influence of temperature on the magnetic oscillations in graphene with spin splitting: a new approach: MO at zero temperature

 Equation (\ref{M sawtooth}) gives the SO contribution to the MO.
 There is still another oscillatory contribution, which comes from the continuous oscillation in $\Omega_{C}$.
 This oscillation is not a SO, but an expression for it can be straightforward obtained noticing that $M_{osc}=-\mathcal{A}^{-1}\left(\partial\Omega_{C}^{osc}/\partial B\right)_{\mu}$.
 From equation (\ref{M sawtooth}) we get that $\Omega_{C}^{osc}$ should be of the form $\Omega_{C}^{osc}=\sum_{s=\pm1}C_{s}\sum_{p=1}^{\infty}\left(\pi p\right)^{-2}\cos\left[2\pi p\omega\left(\frac{1}{B}+s\Delta\right)\right]$, where $C_{s}$ satisfies $M_{osc}=-\mathcal{A}^{-1}\left(\partial\Omega_{C}^{osc}/\partial B\right)_{\mu}$, so $2\omega C_{s}/\mathcal{A}B^{2}=-A_{s}$.
 Therefore the MO is given by

 Equation (\ref{Mosc}) is in agreement with the result found in \cite{Sharapov2004}, where the oscillating part of the magnetization is expressed as an infinite series.
 To obtain the total magnetization we also have to add the non-oscillatory contribution from both the valence and conduction band.
 Nevertheless, it can be shown \cite{Sharapov2004} that in graphene, at $\mu>0$, this contribution cancels and the total magnetization is just given by equation (\ref{Mosc}).
 This result can be intuitively understood by noticing that the non-oscillatory contribution to $M$ comes from the variation of the degeneracy and energy as $B$ is changed (which gives a variation proportional to $\sqrt{B}$, for $D\varepsilon\sim B^{3/2}$ and thus $\delta D\varepsilon\sim B^{1/2}$).
 Ignoring the Zeeman splitting, the valence and conduction band energy levels are equal with opposite sign, so their total contribution is canceled.
 Consequently, in order to study the magnetization in graphene at $\mu>0$ it is sufficient to work with equation (\ref{Mosc}).
 It is worth noting that in this formalism, the spin splitting due to the Zeeman effect is already taken into account in equation (\ref{Mosc}), so there is no need to introduce it as a reduction factor.
-The spin splitting is usually neglected in the MO calculations, but we will see that it can have a noticeable effect in $M$.
+The spin splitting is usually neglected in the MO calculations, but we will see that it can have a noticeable effect in $M$ at high Fermi energy, with sufficient low temperature and/or high magnetic field.